 Schools, parents/guardians/caregivers, and the public.

-The Department of Education and Communities supports the wearing of school uniforms by students and the upholding of high standards of dress by students and staff.
+The Department of Education supports the wearing of school uniforms by students and the upholding of high standards of dress by students and staff.
 The department recognises that NSW has a long history of school uniforms or dress codes being decided by the local school community.

 Under the NSW Work Health and Safety Act 2011 the department must do everything reasonably practicable to ensure that students are not exposed to risks to their health or safety while they are on departmental premises.